VadimBJ/imker-app-docker/README.md

 ### BLOG Tab

 Capabilities:
-- View a list of available articles with pagination.
+- View a list of available posts with pagination.
-- Edit a selected article.
+- Edit a selected post.
-- Create a new article.
+- Create a new post.

-To create a new article, enter the article title, a brief content summary, the author's name (optional), and upload a featured image for the article.
-An editor with extensive functionality is integrated for article composition.
+To create a new post, enter the post title, a brief content summary, the author's name (optional), and upload a main image for the post.
+An editor with extensive functionality is integrated for post composition.

 ![img1.jpg](img1.jpg)